blueroaring/PrioPlus/README.md

 ### Run demos

 You can run all the demos by executing `bash config/demos/run-all.sh` in the project's root directory.
+Generally, all the demos will be finished in 2 mins under debug mode.